Our programs inspire the community to make positive choices to improve their watersheds for the betterment of everyone

 Trout in the classroom

 Students raise fish from eggs and later release their fish into a local waterway.
 Students learn how their everyday choices make a difference in their watershed for the health of fish and people.
-This spring 2017 we will serve 26 classrooms in North and South San Luis Obispo County and Northern Santa Barbara County.
+During the spring of 2017 we served 26 classrooms in San Luis Obispo County and Northern Santa Barbara County.

 Watershed education center